cawfree/OpenChirp/README.md

 }
 ```

 In this example, the Arduino microcontroller will repeatedly chirp the signal `"parrotbilllllahcm4"` every two seconds.
 This can be split into two parts; the _data frame_ (`parrotbill`) and the _error frame_ (`lllahcm4`).
-The _error frame_ is actually a function of the _data frame_, since its symbol data is encoded using a Galois polynomial.
+The Chirp protocol uses the [Galois Transform](https://en.wikipedia.org/wiki/Galois_theory) and [Reed-Solomon Encoding](https://en.wikipedia.org/wiki/Reed%E2%80%93Solomon_error_correction) to encode and append redundant symbols to the payload in order to counteract the effects of the lossy surrounding environment using error correction.
+This is what generates the _error frame_.

 Usually, Chirp data is sent alongside an additional _header frame_, which can be used to filter out only to interested listeners.
 In many examples, this is `hj`, which should be considered as _reserved space_ for the original Chirp protocol.